 Taking painkillers over a long period of time may cause the medication to not work as well as it did initially.
 This may be because you have built a tolerance to the therapeutic and may need to increase your dose if you want to experience effects.
 This occurrence is quiet common for most medication as your body develops immunity to the therapeutic used and therefore pain and other symptoms may not be relieved or reduced.

 For analgesics that are considered stronger, you may need to speak to your pharmacist or doctor about increasing your dose.
-Moreover, if you buy painkillers in the UK, your online pharmacist can offer advice in terms of increasing your dose via online chat or consultation where applicable.
+Moreover, if you buy painkillers in the EU, your online pharmacist can offer advice in terms of increasing your dose via online chat or consultation where applicable.
 An increase is dose is not harmful if necessary precautions and instructions are followed.

 Due to the tolerance that can be developed, this therapeutic should not be used long-term, and only taken when pain becomes intolerable.
 Sometimes you may be advised to start a new treatment with a therapeutic that is much stronger.
 Becoming immune to the therapeutic may increase risks for dependence.
 If the dose is increased multiple times due to the high tolerance level of an individual, he/she may become compulsive and will not be able to function normally if the therapeutic is eventually stopped.